CensoredUsername/dynasm-rs/doc/langref.md

 ## Aliases

 Dynasm-rs allows the user to define aliases for registers using the `.alias name, register` directive.
 These aliases can then be used at places where registers are allowed to be used.
-Note that aliases are defined in lexical parsing order and that their scoping is crate-global.
+Note that aliases are defined in lexical parsing order and that their scoping is file-global.

 ## Macros